 A company’s supplier base can dictate its profitability.
 In Competitive Strategy, Michael Porter defines a strong supplier group as one that:

 Is dominated by a few companies and is more concentrated than the industry it sells to.
 Suppliers selling to more fragmented buyers will usually be able to exert considerable influence in prices, quality, and terms.

-Boxed In - Spotify’s Business Model Limitations
+Boxed In: Spotify’s Business Model Limitations

 Spotify’s profitability is limited by the power of record labels.
 Royalties to record labels and music publishers are the company's largest cost.
 For every $1 of revenue that Spotify generates, over $0.60 is paid out in royalties.
 This is a marginal expense that scales linearly with revenue.
-Said another way, the more revenue grows, the more costs grow.
+Said another way, the more revenue grows, the more royalties grow.
 If Spotify generates $100 in revenue, it pays out roughly $60 in royalties.
 If it generates $1 million, it pays out $600,000.

-Breaking the Link - Podcasts & Fixed Costs
+Breaking the Link: Podcasts & Fixed Costs

 While music is a marginal cost, podcasts are a fixed cost.
 Adding fixed cost content has the potential to help Spotify decouple its existing relationship between revenue and expenses.
-This could ultimately translate into higher profitability.
+This could translate into higher profitability.

 Let's say that Spotify paid $100 million to license the Joe Rogan Experience.
 If Joe Rogan gets one listen or billions of listens the cost is the same.
 Of course, Spotify is rooting for the latter.
 The goal with a fixed cost is to spread it over as much revenue as possible.
 The more you can spread it out, the more profitable you can be: